whiteboxideas/react-component-tree/README.md

 <br />
   <img src="extension/media/readme-example.png">

+### Contributor Usage

+1. Download/clone the project from [Github](https://github.com/hb1998/react-component-tree)
+2. Open the 'react-component-tree/extension' folder in your VS Code IDE.
+2. Open extension/src/extension.ts
+3. To view the webview, in your terminal navigate into the 'extension' folder and run the following command: `npm run watch`
+4. Press F5.
+A new VSCode window will open with the React Component Tree Extension.
+5. Click the React Component Tree icon on the left to see the React Component Tree sidebar.

+Note: `Ctrl+R` (or `Cmd+R` on Mac) will refresh the extension development host

 ## Extension Settings

 This extension contributes the following settings:

-* `sapling.view.reactRouter`: enable/disable React Router component nodes
+* `rct.view.reactRouter`: enable/disable React Router component nodes
-* `sapling.view.thirdParty`: enable/disable all third party component nodes
+* `rct.view.thirdParty`: enable/disable all third party component nodes

 ## License